Malaxor/Bamazon/README.md

 It presents two views:

-The customer view that will take in orders from customers and deplete stock from the store's inventory.
-It notifies the customer of either insufficient stock levels or a order total based on quantity purchased and item price.
+Customers can purchase items from the store's inventory.
+They are notified of insufficient stock levels and the order total based on quantity purchased and item price.

-The manager view allows the manager to view all stock, view low quantity stock, add product to current stock levels, and add new products to the database.
+The manager view allows the manager to view all stock, view low quantity stock, replenish stock, and add new products to the database.

 IMPORTANT NOTE: To use this app, you need to provide your own MySQL login credentials and create a databse using the schema I've included.
 Because this can be time consuming, I've uploaded a demo video for those short on time but curious enough to see this app in action.